What’s the link between Depression and Gestational Diabetes?

-Today mental health tops the agendas of medical and social conferences.
-Niche fields taking priority for many researchers explore depression and anxiety, treatment via antidepressants, pregnancy and gestational Diabetes.
+Mental health tops the agendas of medical and social conferences.
 Depression and anxiety present themselves in many forms.
+Gestational Diabetes and depression have been linked, in recent research.

 Today mental health tops the agendas of medical and social conferences.
-Niche fields taking priority for many researchers explore depression and anxiety, treatment via antidepressants, pregnancy and gestational Diabetes.
+Many researchers explore depression and anxiety, treatment via antidepressants, pregnancy and Gestational Diabetes.
 Depression and anxiety present themselves in many forms.
-Even just five years ago, gestational Diabetes and depression would not have been linked.
+Even just 5 years ago, Gestational Diabetes and depression would not have been linked.
 Lifesaving research conducted in 2019 may have finally connected the dots.

 Understanding gestational Diabetes

-If you use the curated sections on our Diabetes website, you’ll learn about gestational Diabetes in more detail.
-Not to worry, though, you can click here to catch up at any time.
-Let’s quickly bring you up to speed so the rest of this article makes sense.
+If you use the curated sections on our Diabetes website, you’ll learn about Gestational Diabetes in more detail.
+Tou can click here to catch up at any time.
+Let’s bring you up to speed so the rest of this article makes sense.

 Gestational Diabetes occurs when a pregnant woman’s blood sugar levels spike during the pregnancy.
-The condition usually resolves itself before the birthing process begins.
+The condition usually resolves itself after childbirth.
 Gestational Diabetes is indicative of Type 2 Diabetes potentially developing in both mother and child later on in life.

-Because this condition occurs naturally, meals and cravings both need to be managed with care during pregnancy.
+Because this condition occurs naturally, meals and cravings need to be managed with care during pregnancy.

 Understanding depression and anxiety